mckoss/gdg-tablet-bootcamp/docs/lesson-1.md

 - Install [Git for Mac](http://help.github.com/mac-set-up-git/)
 - Install [Git for Linux](http://help.github.com/linux-set-up-git/)

-We've tried to make installation of your development environment simpler by providing a shell script that you can run to install the various pre-requisites for your development environment.
-In order to use this script you need to be running Terminal (on Mac or Linux) or *Git Bash* (on Windows).
+For Linux users, installing the development environment involves simply running a shell script to gather and install all of the dependencies.
+Windows and Mac users must install the pre-requisites manually.

 First, create your *own copy* of this repository by forking it on GitHub.